rombrew/phobia/doc/HFI.md

 	(pmc) reg pm.i_derate_on_HFI <A>

-## Flux polarity detection

-In HFI operation it is possible to detect only direction of the rotor flux axis but not its orientation or flux polarity.
-But we can use iron saturation effect to estimate flux polarity.
+Note that in HFI operation it is possible to detect only direction of the rotor flux axis but not its orientation or flux polarity.

-	(pmc) reg pm.config_HFI_POLARITY 1
+## Permanent injection

 TODO

+	(pmc) reg pm.config_HFI_PERMANENT 1